tauri-apps/tauri-docs/docs/distribution/windows.md

 ## Distributing a 32-bit executable

 The Tauri CLI compiles your executable using your machine's architecture by default.
 You can target a different one using the `target` argument.
-For instance, to generate an installer for the x86 architecture, you can execute `$ tauri build --target i686-pc-windows-msvc` after installing the *i686-pc-windows-msvc* target running `$ rustup target add i686-pc-windows-msvc`.
-You can see the list of available targets running `$ rustup target list`.
+For instance, to generate an installer for the x86 architecture, you can execute `tauri build --target i686-pc-windows-msvc` after installing the *i686-pc-windows-msvc* target running `rustup target add i686-pc-windows-msvc`.
+You can see the list of available targets running `rustup target list`.

 ## Using a fixed version of the Webview2 Runtime